 Recognizing Domestic Violence

 sexual, or physical.
-It may also involve threats and isolation.
+It may also include threats and isolation.

-Domestic violence can show itself in the following ways:
+Domestic violence can show itself in these ways:

 Physical abuse.
 The attacks can range from bruising to punching to life-threatening choking or use

 of weapons.
-A problem often starts with threats, name-calling, and/or harm to objects
+A problem often starts with threats, name-calling, or harm to objects

 or pets.
 It can grow into more serious attacks.